 Consumer prices in Greece declined 1.6 percent year-on-year in March of 2021, following a 1.3 percent drop in the previous month.
 It was the 12th consecutive month of decreases in consumer prices, as cost fell for food and non-alcoholic beverages (-0.3 percent); transport (-0.8 percent) and hotels, cafes and restaurants (-0.5 percent).
 Meantime, housing prices edged up 0.1 percent.
 Harmonised consumer prices went down 2 percent, after a 1.9 percent fall.
 On a monthly basis, consumer prices rose 1.2 percent, accelerating from a 0.2 percent gain in February. source: National Statistical Service of Greece

 Inflation Rate in Greece averaged 8.03 percent from 1960 until 2021, reaching an all time high of 33.70 percent in January of 1974 and a record low of -2.90 percent in November of 2013.
 This page provides the latest reported value for - Greece Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Inflation Rate in Greece is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Greece to stand at 1.20 in 12 months time.
-In the long-term, the Greece Inflation Rate is projected to trend around 1.70 percent in 2020, according to our econometric models.
+Inflation Rate in Greece is expected to be 0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Greece to stand at 1.70 in 12 months time.
+In the long-term, the Greece Inflation Rate is projected to trend around 1.60 percent in 2022 and 1.80 percent in 2023, according to our econometric models.